ascarola17/TikTokJam/README.md

 * After setting up the service account, click on the account and go to the "Keys" tab
   * Create new key
   * select JSON type
 * From here the json will be downloaded into your personal device.
 If the json is lost, a new API key will have to be created.
-However, in order to utilize this, make sure the json file is inside of the backend folder(tiktokjam).
+However, in order to utilize this, make sure the json file is inside of the backend folder(tiktokjam/mytiktok) and it needs to be named "snap-market-428419-cf3dcb6ba810.json".
 Do not share the json file publically.

 ### SerpApi Help
-* Create a .env file inside of the API application "tiktokjam"
+* Create a .env file inside of the backend folder(tiktokjam/mytiktok)
 * Go to [serpapi.com](https://serpapi.com/)
 * Register an account if you don't have one already and fill out the necessary information (You must verify phone number and email)
 * Select the plan you want (We used the free plan)